 The issue of multi-unit sites with regard to the assessment of DiD Level 4 capabilities has been brought to the attention by the accident as well.
 Specifically, simultaneous accidents might challenge the assumed availability of systems or measures on DiD Level 4.
 As an example, cross-connections between the power supplies of different units were an important element of Fukushima Dai-ichi severe accident mitigation measures for coping with extended SBO for a single unit.
-Similarly, certain equipment foreseen for use in a severe accident situation was present with less than six redundancies like for e.g. fire trucks for emergency injection into the containment with 3 trucks on site for in total 6 units [99].
+Similarly, certain equipment foreseen for use in a severe accident situation was present with less than six redundancies like for e.g. fire trucks for emergency injection into the containment with 3 trucks on site for in total 6 units [101].
 Additionally, the accident highlighted the availability of staff sufficiently trained to manage severe accident situations, which was one bottleneck on the Fukushima Dai-ichi site initially.
 The limitations due to shared resources for severe accident management are usually not included in the scope of current PSA Level 2 models to the best knowledge of the authors.
 Moreover, there are no specific regulatory requirements on this issue.
 Thus, this is another potential weakness of PSA models.

-With regard to DiD assessment with PSA methods it should be recognized that DiD Level 4 as understood e.g. in WENRA Reference Levels [97] and IAEA SSR 2/1 [55] is aimed at mitigating the consequences of a severe accident, whereas DiD Level 5 is dedicated to off-site consequences.
-Thus, the end-points of a PSA Level 2, i.e. release categories, are at the boundary of DiD Level 4 considering the success of the corresponding "layer of provisions".

-Conversely, the interface plant damage states of PSA Level 1 are usually on the boundary from DiD Level 3 to DiD Level 4.
-In IAEA SSR 2/1 (Rev.1) [120] it is clearly stated that
+With regard to DiD assessment with PSA methods it should be recognized that DiD level 4 as understood e.g. in WENRA Reference Levels [99] and IAEA SSR 2/1 [55] is aimed at mitigating the consequences of a severe accident, whereas DiD level 5 is dedicated to off-site consequences.
+Thus, the end-points of a PSA Level 2, i.e. release categories, are at the boundary of DiD level 4.
+Conversely, the interface plant damage states of PSA Level 1 are usually not on the boundary from DiD level 3 to DiD level 4.
+Therefore, PSA Level 2 results sometimes can't be used directly for DiD Level 4 assessments.
+However for dedicated mitigative measures or systems, which are only executed or operated after a core damage state has been reached, PSA results on e.g. system reliability may be applied directly.
+In this respect, PSA Level 2 models are often better tailored to PSA assessments of DiD than Level 1 models.